Fair processing notice for job applicants on handling of personal data

 Accessing your personal information

-If you wish to view the information held about you, you must make a written request to the Finance Director at email@example.com.
-You may, within a period of thirty days of your written request, inspect and/or have a copy (subject to the requirements of the legislation) of information held about you and, if necessary, require corrections should such records be faulty.
+If you wish to view the information held about you, you must make a written request to the Director of Learning at firstname.lastname@example.org.
+You may, within a period of thirty days of your written request, inspect and/or have a copy (subject to the requirements of the legislation) of the information held about you and, if necessary, require corrections should such records be faulty.

 Your rights under the GDPR also include the following: